joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

                   ), ~replace(., is.na(.), 0)))
 ```

 So that should take care of the `NA's` but we still need to generate our indicators.
-The assignments that carry the most weight are exams and the chapters so I tend to focus the most on those.
-In my use case taking the sum makes sense, but for yours the average is probably the better option.
-Thankfully while the names that the learning management software are a bit cumbersome they do share something in common.
-So we can use `mutate(across)` and `rowwise` to make our life easier. `rowwise` is a pretty neat little function that works perfectly when trying to do things for each [student](https://www.tidyverse.org/blog/2020/04/dplyr-1-0-0-rowwise/).
-Than you can use `case_when` or `ifelse` to generate a logical.
-This is a toy example but we can easily start to build it out for our specific use cases.
+The assignments that carry the most weight are exams and the chapters, so I focus the most on those.
+In my use case, taking the sum makes sense, but for yours the average is probably the better option.
+Thankfully, while the learning management software names are a bit cumbersome, they do share something in common.
+So we can use `mutate(across)` and `rowwise` to make our life easier. `rowwise` is a pretty neat little function that works perfectly for this task where you are trying to do things for each [student](https://www.tidyverse.org/blog/2020/04/dplyr-1-0-0-rowwise/).
+Then you can use `case_when` or `ifelse` to generate a logical to create your flag.
+This is a toy example, but we can quickly start to build it out for our specific use cases.
 Using a mixture of `apply` and `select` you can achieve the same thing.

 ```r